martin-conur/trilux/README.md

 # trilux
-This python script reads a fluorometer (TriLux; for ubuntu) and uploads the data to a server by postgressql.
+This python script reads data from a fluorometer (TriLux; for ubuntu) and uploads it to a server by postgressql.